mv-p/my_website/content/authors/admin/_index.md

 - Visitors
 ---

-Rick Sanchez from Earth dimension C-137 is the father of Beth Smith, and the grandfather of Morty Smith and Summer Smith.
+Matthew Varkony is a PhD student at the University of Miami.
+He is in the Marine Ecosystems and Society Department on the RSMAS campus.
+He studies climate risk, analyzing how individuals respond to catastrophic hurricane events.

 He is the co-eponymous main character and leading protagonist of the show.
 He is a genius scientist whose alcoholism and reckless, nihilistic behavior are a source of concern for his daughter's family, as well as the safety of their son, Morty.
 He is voiced by Justin Roiland..